Gwent: The Witcher Card Game

 Gwent: The Witcher Card Game (Note: Gwint: Wiedźmińska Gra Karciana in Polish) is a 2018 digital collectible card game by CD Projekt.
 It was released free-to-play first for Windows, PlayStation 4, and Xbox One in 2018, and for iOS in 2019, Android in 2020, and macOS in 2021.
-Gwent is derived from the card game of the same name featured in Andrzej Sapkowski's The Witcher novels and playable in The Witcher 3: Wild Hunt video game.
+Gwent's name is derived from the card game of the same name featured in Andrzej Sapkowski's The Witcher novels and playable in The Witcher 3: Wild Hunt video game.
 A standalone single-player expansion, Gwent: Rogue Mage, released in 2022 to mixed reception.